-52-6-12.
+§ 52-6-12.
 Financial statements; other reports.
+(Effective until January 1, 1991.)

-A. Each group shall submit to the director a statement of financial condition audited by an independent certified public accountant on or before the last day of the sixth month following the end of the group's fiscal year.
-The financial statement shall be on a form prescribed by the director and shall include actuarially appropriate reserves for:
+A. Each group shall submit to the superintendent a statement of financial condition audited by an independent certified public accountant on or before the last day of the sixth month following the end of the group's fiscal year.
+The financial statement shall be on a form prescribed by the superintendent and shall include actuarially appropriate reserves for:

-- (1) known claims and associated expenses;

-- (2) claims incurred but not reported and associated expenses;

-- (3) unearned premiums; and
+- (1) known claims and associated expenses; - (2) claims incurred but not reported and associated expenses; - (3) unearned premiums; and - (4) bad debts, which reserves shall be shown as liabilities.
+An actuarial opinion regarding reserves for: - (a) known claims and associated expenses; and - (b) claims incurred but not reported and associated expenses shall be included in the audited financial statement.